 Even so, the best way to experience titles from China’s golden age of genre cinema is obviously on the big screen.
 BFI Southbank may not feature the authentically sticky carpets and plumes of cigarette smoke that characterised the 42nd Street dives of kung fu’s 70s heyday, but at least the reels are guaranteed to play in the correct order.
-In July, as part of our massive, five-month celebration of Chinese cinema, BFI Southbank becomes London’s one-stop shop to fulfil all your fist-flying, ass-kicking, grindhouse kung fu needs.
+In July 2014, as part of our massive, five-month celebration of Chinese cinema, BFI Southbank became London’s one-stop shop to fulfil all your fist-flying, ass-kicking, grindhouse kung fu needs.

 Fist of Fury (1972)